RobertsLab/project-cod-temperature/code/05-cod-RNAseq-trimming.md

     [flexbar]="${flexbar}"
     )

-# Download raw sRNAseq reads
+# Download raw RNAseq reads

 Reads are downloaded from: